 - Must have a valid driver's license and meet the same motor vehicle record (MVR) and accident criteria as drivers of College vehicles. - Automobile liability coverage must be maintained by the driver as prescribed by state law.
-The College shall be provided with evidence of this insurance coverage, which clearly lists policy declarations and coverage limits, when requested. - In case of an accident and subsequent claim, third party losses are subject to the protections provided by the Mississippi Tort Claims Act § 46-11-1 et.al.
-(Subject to all requirements and limitations only if the loss occurred while conducting official College business.) - The vehicle must be maintained at owner's expense, in accordance with state law. - Drivers must comply with all applicable state laws and regulations. - Motor vehicle records may be checked initially, and periodically thereafter.
-The driver's authorization to operate their personal vehicle for College business may be revoked by management if the motor vehicle record discloses any of the following: - The motor vehicle driver's license is revoked, suspended, withdrawn, or denied - Operating outside the limitations of a restricted license - Driver refuses to undergo drug or alcohol testing in accordance with College policies or as required by applicable state or jurisdiction laws - A conviction for driving a motor vehicle while under the influence of alcohol or illegal drugs

-- Regular occasional drivers (those being reimbursed more than six times per year for business use) may be required to attend driver safety training and meetings. - The College reserves the right to withdraw this privilege at any time.
+The College shall be provided with evidence of this insurance coverage, which clearly lists policy declarations and coverage limits, when requested. - In case of an accident and subsequent claim, all losses and claims are subject to the protections and limitations provided by the Mississippi Tort Claims Act, 11-46-1 et. seq. - The vehicle must be maintained at owner's expense, in accordance with state law. - Drivers must comply with all applicable state laws and regulations. - Motor vehicle records may be checked initially, and periodically thereafter.
+The driver's authorization to operate their personal vehicle for College business may be revoked by management if the motor vehicle record discloses any of the following: - The motor vehicle driver's license is revoked, suspended, withdrawn, or denied - Operating outside the limitations of a restricted license - Driver refuses to undergo drug or alcohol testing in accordance with College policies or as required by applicable state or jurisdiction laws - A conviction for driving a motor vehicle while under the influence of alcohol or illegal drugs - Regular occasional drivers (those being reimbursed more than six times per year for business use) may be required to attend driver safety training and meetings. - The College reserves the right to withdraw this privilege at any time.

-Vans (15-Passenger): The College discourages the purchase of 15passenger vans because of safety concerns for drivers and passengers.
+Vans (15-Passenger): The College discourages the purchase of 15-passenger vans because of safety concerns for drivers and passengers.
 Rental of 15-passenger vans will be prohibited unless special permission is granted by the Office of Business Services.

-If a department desires to order a 15-passenger van, the Office of Business Services will need a statement from the department head stating that he/she has read and will adopt the recommendations included in the Mississippi Delta Community College Safety and Loss Control Van Safety Recommendations which is located at the end of this policy.
+If a department desires to order a 15-passenger van, the Office of Business Services will need a statement from the department lead stating that he/she has read and will adopt the recommendations included in the Mississippi Delta Community College Safety and Loss Control

+Van Safety Recommendations which is located at the end of this policy.